jmcourtneyuga/hypergraph_routing/README.md

   Atom Quantum Architectures* (Paper I)
 - *Block Permutation Routing on Ramanujan Hypergraphs for Fault-Tolerant Quantum Architectures* (Paper II)
+- *Using Tanner Spectral Reduction to Improve Multi-Layer Optical Lattice Routing for Hypergraph-Product and Bivariate Bicycle qLDPC Codes* (Paper III)

 Each experiment script maps to specific theorems or claims in the manuscripts.